tonycons/stdlib/readme.md

-# My "Commons" standard library
+# My "commons" standard library

 ### A personal utility library for use in coding challenges, hacking, and future C++ projects.
 Implemented my own standard data structures, and several features from the Rust language.